JasonBock/Rocks/docs/notes/C# 11 Features.md

 ```

 I can explicitly implement one or both, and I shouldn't have a name collision.
 Then I can call on the handler `RaiseEvents()`, this overload doesn't take a "this" reference.
 That will end up calling the `IMockWithStaticEvents.Raise()` that's implemented to raise a static event.

+Operators are another issue.
+I'm thinking I'd have an `Operators()` name like I do with `Methods()` and `Properties()`.
+However, I can't use the name of the operator, because they're not valid names (e.g. `+`).
+I'll probably have to keep a map of operators to well-understood names (e.g. `+` would be `Add`).
+I'm not sure how the generics will be resovled either - should I just set them to the name of the mock, or let the user pick a type?

 ## Generic Attributes